Introduction

 • CFGs are mainly used to describe the syntax of programming languages.

-• Used in compiler design (parsing).
+• The concept of CFG is used in compiler design (parsing).

-• Used in natural language processing.
+• CFG is also used in Natural language processing.

 Loading